PPthe2nd/FBSegm/README.md

 **References**

 Code:
-* Papale et al., 2017.
-Foreground-background segmentation revealed during natural image viewing, bioRxiv.
+* Papale et al., 2018?.
+Foreground-background segmentation revealed during natural image viewing, *eNeuro* (Accepted).

 fMRI data and stimuli:
 * Kay, et al., 2008.
-Identifying natural images from human brain activity.
-Nature, 452(7185), 352-355.
+Identifying natural images from human brain activity. *Nature*, 452(7185), 352-355.
 * Naselaris, et al., 2009.
-Bayesian reconstruction of natural images from human brain activity.
-Neuron, 63(6), 902-915.
+Bayesian reconstruction of natural images from human brain activity. *Neuron*, 63(6), 902-915.
-* Kay, Naselaris, & Gallant, 2011. fMRI of human visual areas in response to natural images.
-CRCNS.org.
+* Kay, Naselaris, & Gallant, 2011. fMRI of human visual areas in response to natural images. *CRCNS.org*

 Berkeley Segmentation Dataset:
 * Arbelaez et al., 2011.
-Contour detection and hierarchical image segmentation.
-IEEE Trans Pattern Anal Mach Intell.
-33: 898-916.
+Contour detection and hierarchical image segmentation. *IEEE Trans Pattern Anal Mach Intell.* 33: 898-916.

 Computational models:
 * Gist: Oliva A, Torralba A. 2001.
-Modeling the shape of the scene: A holistic representation of the spatial envelope.
-International journal of computer vision.
-42: 145-175.
+Modeling the shape of the scene: A holistic representation of the spatial envelope. *International journal of computer vision.* 42: 145-175.
 * Dense SIFT: Lazebnik S, Schmid C, Ponce J. 2006.
 Beyond bags of features: Spatial pyramid matching for recognizing natural scene categories.
-In: IEEE. p 2169-2178.
+In: *IEEE.* p 2169-2178.
 * LBP: Ojala T, Pietikäinen M, Mäenpää T. 2001.
 A generalized local binary pattern operator for multiresolution gray scale and rotation invariant texture classification.
-In: Springer. p 399-408.
+In: *Springer.* p 399-408.
 * PHOG: Bosch A, Zisserman A, Munoz X. 2007.
 Representing shape with a spatial pyramid kernel.
-In: ACM. p 401-408.
+In: *ACM.* p 401-408.

 If you use this code or some of the material in a publication, cite the relative references.